NCBI-Codeathons/Assessment-of-log-transformation-and-z-scores-for-scRNA-seq-data-analysis/README.md

 We had no coffee.

 ## Lessons Learned
-Always a pain to set up environment for various methods.
+Lesson 1: Always a pain to set up environment for various methods.
+Lesson 2: Always a pain to run R code from Python and vice-versa.